valentinaotocan/valentinaotocan/README.md

 </p>
 <hr />

-Hi!
-I'm Valentina, I like frontend development and I'm trying to become better every day.
-I like developing in React and Next.
+Hello!
+I'm Valentina, a dedicated frontend developer on a journey to continuously improve my skills.
+My passion lies in creating captivating user experiences through web development.
+With a focus on React and Next.js, I strive to master these powerful tools for building modern, interactive web applications.
 <br />
 <br />
 My Skills: <br />